Battery voltage model

 \(Vbattery = Voc_{battery} + ResInt * Ibattery\)

-For lead-acid, above the overcharging threshold, we have to add the gassing voltage correction:
+For lead-acid batteries, above the overcharging threshold, a gassing voltage correction must be added:

 \(Vbattery = Voc_{battery} + ResInt * Ibattery + VGassing\)